abhinandanjoshii/placeMate/README.md

 # placeMate

-A full-stack application built with FastAPI (Python) and Vite (JavaScript) for managing challenges.
+A full stack application integrated using AI models to generate placement questions for interview preparation.

 ---